carlesjove/list-as-table/README.md

 List as table
 ==============
-A Sass mixin for displaying definition lists as table for mobile-first happiness.
+A Sass mixin for displaying definition lists as tables for mobile-first happiness.

 See a demo [here](http://carlus.cat/static/list-as-table/).